dnr/styx/README.md

 - Combine multiple store paths into images to reduce overhead
 - Respond to cachefiles culling requests
 - Run a system with everything not needed by stage1+stage2 on Styx
-- Adaptive chunk sizes for less overhead on very large packages
 - Closer integration into other binary caches and maybe Nix itself